vidafeng/doodle-and-co/README.md

 Deployed: https://doodleco.vercel.app/

 ## Description
 Doodle and Co is an ecommerce fullstack application with a pup accessories catalog, shopping cart, and checkout.
-Includes a responsive layout that is mobile friendly!
+Includes a responsive layout that is both mobile and dark mode friendly.

 ## Features
   - User signup and login